Universal Trust Enforcement Platform

 Certificate rotation addresses long-term credential exposure but does not stop attackers from using stolen certificates during their valid window.

-SIEM enrichment layers often enrich events using metadata that does not reflect true workload identity.
-Attackers exploit this mismatch.
+SIEM tools correlate logs based on metadata that does not reflect true system identity.
+Attackers exploit false attribution to hide activity.

 Multi Tier Applications Trust the Wrong Components